 Living costs in Sydney

 - If you have never lived away from home you should be aware that there are lots of things, apart for your tuition fees, that you need to budget for before you move to Sydney.
-Some of these expenses include:
+The cost of living in Australia depends on many varying factors such as choice of accommodation, location and individual students’ spending habits.
+The Department of Home Affairs has financial requirements you must meet in order to receive a student visa and hence to cover the cost of living expenses in Australia.
+From 23 October 2019, the amount for the primary applicant is $21,041.

 Australia is generally regarded as one of the safest countries in the world.
 However, it is still important that you look after yourself in your new country.
 You can find out more information about preparing to study in Australia here: